monatemedia/docker-engine-on-linux/README.md

 From services menu select `create-github-pat`

+The `create-github-pat` will automatically log your VPS and local computer into the GitHub Registry using the PAT.

-> [!NOTE]
+> [!TIP]
+> To access the GitHub Container Registry we first need to create a PAT.
 >
-> ## Github Registry Login
 >
-> The `create-github-pat` will automatically log your VPS and local computer into the GitHub Registry using the PAT.

-> [!TIP]
-> To access the GitHub Container Registry we first need to create a PAT
 > To create a new token visit: [GitHub Create New Personal Access Token](https://github.com/settings/tokens/new).
 >
 >